December 7, 2011 – 6:58 pm | 16 Comments

 How to Build a Template File

-The 3CX Management Console expects the template file to be in a particular format (XML), containing some compulsory elements, and some optional elements.
+The 3CX Management Console expects the template file to be in a particular format - XML, containing some compulsory elements, along with some optional elements.

 For this example, we will be creating a template file for a Snom 320 with Firmware version 8.x.